JuliaB1/CS33-Attack-Lab-Workshop-S19/README.md

 This repository contains sample code that illustrates a simple buffer overflow attack, packaged as a "tarball" (.tgz file, basically what you're working with for the attack lab).

 ### Step 1: Extract the files
-Download the winterfell.tgz file, and move it to the SEASnet servers (for Windows, use WinSCP; for Mac, use Cyberduck, etc.), into the folder of your choice.
+Download the winterfell.tgz file, and move it to the SEASnet servers (for Windows, use WinSCP; for Mac, use `scp`, etc.), into the folder of your choice.
 Change directories (by using `cd directory-name`) into that folder, then type `tar -xvf winterfell.tgz` to extract the files inside of it.
 You'll see the following files added to your current folder:

 1. sample.c - source code for the demo
 2. hex2raw - executable provided by Professor Reinman; turns a .txt file representing bytes (in hex) into the corresponding ASCII versions that can be used as input for the attack lab.